mgrand/crypto-shuffle/README.md

    pseudo-random number generator at https://www.hgi.rub.de/media/nds/veroeffentlichungen/2013/03/25/paper_2.pdf.
 5. Perform a shuffle of the plaintext based on pseudo-random numbers.

+There is a wrinkle to the algorithm that is not mentioned above.
+The pseudo-random numbers are generated from a SHA512 has of the key.
+This is a 512 bit hash value.
+If we use the entire key to compute the the hash value and then compute the pseudo-random numbers, then no matter how long the given encryption key is, the effective length of the key is limited 512 bits.

+While 512 bits is a respectable key size, limiting the effective key length to 512 bits is a problem.
+The problem is that it weakens the goal of this algorithm being harder to crack for longer texts.

+The number of possible shuffles of the bits in a long plaintext is limited by the effective key length.
+If it were the case that the effective key length was limited to 512 bits, then there would be shuffles of longer plaintexts that could be ruled out as not being possible to generate from an 512 bit key.
+For this reason, the way that we use the key is modified for long keys with long plaintexts, so that the effective length of the key is as unlimited as the given keys.

+If the key and the plaintext are both longer than 127 bytes then the algorithm uses the key in a more elaborate way.

 As mentioned above, the encryption algorithm is implemented using the Bouncycastle library.
 This implementation of Crypto-Shuffle is written